Page cover

 1. Setting up Wallet, Tokens and Guardian NFT

 b.
-After creating your testing wallet, go to the Mawari Network TestNet (https://testnet.mawari.net/) page to:
+After creating your testing wallet, go to the Mawari Network TestNet (https://testnet.mawari.net/arrow-up-right) page to:

 • b.1.
 Connect your wallet at the top of the screen and switch to Mawari Network TestNet.
 This will enable the following steps.